santokalayil/generative_ai/README.md

-# GENERATIVE AI Models along with RAG setup
+# GENERATIVE AI Models along with RAG and Crew AI setup